ArrowSlashArrow/tasm-lang/README.md

     DISPLAY C1 ; show the c1 counter

 add:
-    ADD C3, C1, C2 ; c3 = c1 + c2
+    ADD C3, C1, C2 ; add c1 and c2, store the result in c3

 _start:
     MOV C1, 2 ; set c1 to 2
-    MOV C2, 3 ; add 1 to c1
+    MOV C2, 3 ; set c2 to 3
     SPAWN add ; spawn the add subroutine
 ```

-To compile the program, run `python main.py <file>` here `<file>` is the name of your program file.
+To compile the program, run `python main.py <file>` where `<file>` is the name of your program file.
 This will **OVERWRITE** the first level in your new levels if you do not add the `--append` option.
 Alternatively, you can make a new temporary level.
 All of the options are displayed by appending `-h` to the command.

 The resulting level should have the name of the program file, and is by default at the top.

 # Notes
 * Counters are 32-bit signed ints.
 You can assign them to any number with item edit triggers, however the input values in those are stored as 32-bit floats, so larger numbers (specifically above 2^24) are incorrectly rounded due to floating point imprecision.
-They store values higher than 999,999,999 even if they display 999,999,999.
+Counters store values higher than 999,999,999 even if they display 999,999,999.
 * To assign counters to really high numbers, use bit packing: Assign it the greater 16 bits, multiply by 65536, assign it the lesser 16 bits.
 Example 1000 \* 65536 + 1 yields 65536001 every time with no mistakes.
-This takes 3 instructions instead of 1. **THE MOV COMMAND ALREADY DOES THIS IF YOU ARE MOVING A NUMBER GREATER THAN 1,048,576. you can disable this with the flag `--no-bit-packing`.**
+This takes 3 instructions instead of 1. **THE `MOV` COMMAND ALREADY DOES THIS IF YOU ARE MOVING A NUMBER GREATER THAN 1,048,576. you can disable this with the flag `--no-bit-packing`.**
 * Timers are useful to store floats, however their maximum value is 9,999,999.0
-* Aliases exist for special counters: MEMREG (memory register value) for c9998, PTRPOS (address of pointer) for c9999, MEMSIZE (memory size) for c9997.
+* Aliases exist for special counters: MEMREG (memory register value) for c9998, PTRPOS (address of pointer) for c9999.
-* The geometry dash "CPU" is very different to a normal one: it only processes a maximum of 240 instruction per second per group, however it can run as many group in parallel as necessary.
+* The geometry dash "CPU" is very different to a normal one: it only processes a maximum of 120 instructions per second per group (active routine), however it can run as many groups in parallel as necessary.
 * The limit for block IDs, counter IDs, and groups is 9999, and any objects with corresponding values higher than that of the limit are not functional.
-* The interpreter is a powerful tool that can be used to test your code in a way that does not require the launch of Geomtery Dash.
+* The interpreter is a powerful tool that can be used to test your code in a way that does not require the launch of Geomtery Dash to run a .tasm file.
 To use it, add the `--interpret` flag to the end of your run command.
 The interpreter requires a \_start routine.
 * The compiler is designed to compile to GD only on Windows as of right now.
 This may be subject to change in the future.
 * Feel free to reach out to me on discord: @arrowslasharrow to ask me any questions!